 When I turned in my resignation letter shortly before JDaniel was born (I was a teacher and we had to turn in our resignation letter in the winter if we aren’t going to be there the next fall in the county I worked in.), I knew I was leaving one career to start another.

-My new career was stay at home mom.
-I totally viewed it as a career change because, it was.
+My new career was getting to be a staying at home mom.
+I totally viewed it as a career change because it was.

 I traded in teaching others children to get to be home to guide and teach my son.

 It has been a demanding job at times.
 Raising a strong-willed boy and helping he learn really has been the most challenging career I have ever had.